Lufunoclinton/Projects-/README.md

 Track Deadlines:

 Click on the "Track Deadlines" button to view all tasks sorted by their due dates and the days remaining until the deadlin

+projects Directory is non fuunctional I couldn'tt delete folder basic.py represents initial project management system without GUI venv is a virtual to store my libraries gui.py is the main file of the ptoject managemnt system with GUI import pokemon.py is the task we have to webscrape from the internet